-The second type, complex objects, such as a property of type Author is straight forward.
-You can filter on its native properties just as if they were apart of the type we are searching for.
-For instance, to find blog posts authored by Winston Churchill, you could use the below code.
+The second type, complex objects, such as a property of type Author is straight forward, we can filter on its native properties just as if they were apart of the type we are searching for.
+For instance, to find blog posts authored by Winston Churchill we could use the below code.

 var searchQuery = client.Search<BlogPost>() .Filter(x => x.Author.Name.Match("Winston Churchill"));

 One might wonder what happens if the Author property is null.
-Contrary to LINQ, no exception is thrown.
-The filter simply does not match.
+Contrary to LINQ no exception will be thrown and the filter will simply not match.

 Complex object collections

-The final type of complex objects that you can filter on is a collection of complex objects, such as IEnumerable<Author>.
-The .NET client API has a filter method named MatchContained, which you can use to filter on properties of native types in objects contained in collections.
+The final type of complex objects that you can filter on is collections of complex objects, such as IEnumerable<Author>.
+The .NET client API comes with a filter method named MatchContained which you can use to filter on properties of native types in objects contained in collections.
 Imagine that the BlogPost class no longer has an Author property but instead an Authors property of type IEnumerable<Author>.
 Next, use the MatchContained method to find blog posts whose Author property contains an Author with a specific name.

-Note: The MatchContained syntax is a bit different from other filtering methods.
-The first argument is an expression identifying the property that we want to filter on.
-The second argument is the value.
+Note: The syntax for MatchContained is a bit different than other filtering methods.
+The first argument is an expression identifying the property that we want to filter on and the second is the value.

 Also, while the MatchContained method lets you filter on a single field in an object in a list, you cannot use it to express multiple conditions on the same object in the list.
-That is, use it to find blog posts that have an author named Winston Churchill and an author with a specific email address.
-You cannot use it to find blog posts with a specific author that have both a specific name and a specific email address.
+That is, use it to find blog posts that have an author named Winston Churchill and that have an author with a specific email address, but you cannot use it to find blog posts with a specific author that both have a specific name and a specific email address.